ilisinoviciris/f1_stats_api/README.md

 The API will be available at: http://localhost:8000/

 ## Testing API in Postman:
-This API can be tested in Postman using the provided:
-[`Postman collection file`](./f1_stats_api.postman_collection.json)
+This API can be tested in Postman using the provided [`Postman collection file`](./f1_stats_api.postman_collection.json)